Dr Callum Walker

 I have two contrasting areas of research in translation studies.
 My primary research interest is in the field of cognitive translation studies, and more specifically the reception of stylistic variation in translation.
 My doctoral and subsequent research and publications have centred around exploring the phenomenological experience of reading source texts and translations in a comparative light, notably using eye tracking to gain an insight into the cognitive dimensions of the reading experience.
 At the moment, I am looking to build on my methodological proof of concept by incorporating additional biometric sensors to further explore the cognitive and emotional dimensions of reading different written styles in translation.
 In this context, I have a keen interest in research methods, mixed-methods designs (qualitative and quantitative methods), experimental and empirical methods, and statistical analyses.
 In light of the case studies employed in my research, I also have a strong interest in language varieties (e.g. dialects, sociolects), especially in a literary context.

 In this research area of cognitive translation studies, I co-edited the volume Eye Tracking and Multidisciplinary Studies on Translation (co-edited with Federico M. Federici, University College London), which was published in 2018 with John Benjamins (https://benjamins.com/catalog/btl.143).
-My monograph – An Eye-Tracking Study of Equivalent Effect in Translation: The Reader Experience of Literary Style – is due to be published in late 2020 (https://www.palgrave.com/gp/book/9783030557683).
+My monograph An Eye-Tracking Study of Equivalent Effect in Translation: The Reader Experience of Literary Style, which builds on my doctoral research, was published by Palgrave in late 2020 (https://www.palgrave.com/gp/book/9783030557683).
 I also have a number of works in progress focusing on experimental research into the reception of written translations, and on eye-tracking methodology.

 - PhD in Translation Studies